List of The Lion King (franchise) characters: Boma

 Boma is a cape buffalo who appears in The Lion King: Six New Adventures stories A Tale of Two Brothers and How True, Zazu?.
 His grandparents were killed during an attack by ants.
 He is the leader of the cape buffalo and he is aggressive, controlling, selfish, strong, and short-tempered.
-He is also somewhat reclusive and gruff, as he doesn't seem to understand that there is a balance between species and refuses to share the last remaining water-hole during a drought, which can affect the whole of the Pride Lands.
+He is also somewhat reclusive and gruff, as he does not seem to understand that there is a balance between species and refuses to share the last remaining water-hole during a drought, which can affect the whole of the Pride Lands.
 It is due to him that Taka got his scar after which he renamed himself Scar.
 If challenged or insulted he becomes very angry.
 However, he is mildly cooperative if not insulted or challenged.
 Taka tries to get Mufasa in trouble by telling him to talk with Boma to share the water-hole.
-Mufasa tries to reason with him to share the water-hole; however, he refuses.
+Mufasa tries to reason with him to share the water-hole, but he refuses.
 Scar then roars and tells him that he must obey or challenge Mufasa.
 He then chases after Mufasa who is rescued by Rafiki.
 Rafiki starts to grow tired while running but is picked up by Mufasa who then jumps across a ravine.
 Boma is unable to make the jumps and falls into it.
-Mufasa tells him that he doesn't have to fight but he keeps hurling threats while saying that the other buffaloes can still harm Taka.
+Mufasa tells him that he does not have to fight but he keeps hurling threats while saying that the other buffaloes can still harm Taka.
 Taka is then attacked by three buffaloes during which he receives his scar.
 Ahadi stops this attack with a large herd of animals and has an elephant push Boma out of the ravine.